sud03r/sud03r.github.com/_posts/2016-03-13-what-is-this-blog-about.md

 ---
 {% include JB/setup %}

-This blog is going to be about algorithms, particularly concerning graphs and geometry.
+This blog will be about algorithms, particularly concerning graphs and geometry.
 I intend to share some cool ideas, tricks and techniques which I will learn over the course of my research and teaching.